 We at SKB Law are here for the home seller.
 We will be there for you from when you first put your home on the market, through closing, and everything in between.

 Our Staff and Fees

-Our real estate paralegals, Lisa and Judy, along with our real estate attorneys, will be monitoring the progress when you first file through to completion and guiding you through the process.
+Our real estate paralegals, Judy and Renee, along with our real estate attorneys, will be monitoring the progress when you first file through to completion and guiding you through the process.
 The paralegal assigned to your file will handle communication between you, the lender, the title examiner, the brokers, and all other parties involved and will be happy to answer any questions or concerns that come up during the process.
 We are also responsible for reviewing and explaining all closing documents, and providing an efficient process and comfortable experience for you.

 Our fees are both reasonable and competitive.
 Fees are charged on either a flat-fee or hourly basis, depending on the circumstances and the services provided.
 A list of our real estate fees is available upon request by calling, faxing or emailing us at your convenience.

 Sellers in Massachusetts are required to pay any applicable excise and transfer taxes, which vary by the county in which the property is located.
 The Seller is also responsible for paying recording fees to discharge mortgages and other liens (from the proceeds of the sale, where appropriate).
 A fee will generally be charged by the closing attorney for some of these services, but they are reasonable and within generally accepted practice standards.